November 2017 Update: The first SARMS warning letters from the FDA have gone out to three companies!

 These compounds were developed and research was largely funded when it became apparent that chemical modifications to the antiandrogen bicalutamide forged androgens (ligands) with agonistic activity.
 There are many different classes of SARMs and there have been extensive efforts over the years to synthesize and test them for favorable qualities.

 While it’s still too early to officially say so, the good news is that the pharmaceutical companies seem to be succeeding in their early-scale efforts.
-Certain low-dose SARMs are showing to be effective in their case subjects (such as the elderly) with minimal side effects, which is more than you can say about a lot of prohormones or other designer steroids.
+Certain low-dose SARMs are showing to be effective in their case subjects (such as the elderly) with minimal side effects, which is more than you can say about a lot of PH or other designer drugs.

 Variability in SARMs